wp-plugins/customericare-livechat/readme.txt

 == Description ==
-A live chat plugin **built to help small businesses** increase their online sales.
+A **free live chat plugin** built to help small businesses increase their online sales.
 CustomerIcare is the best live chat solution for small businesses looking to talk to website visitors in order to grow their online sales.
+And it’s free!

 Our WordPress live chat plugin lets you add the chat window to your website in few seconds without any coding knowledge!
 You will then be able to see who is browsing your website, where they come from, what page they are seeing and proactively invite them to chat.